echopdx/coosbay/site/content/event/octoberfish.md

 Come join us for another year in celebration of Coos Culture.
 This year we will have games and activities for the kids, great music for the adults, yoga & movement workshops, local art and a tuna cookout.
 7 Devils Brewing Company will be serving their craft beer.
 Start time is 11-ish, following the 3rd Annual Oregon's Adventure Coast Charleston Salmon Run.

-Always the first Saturday in October, and always Free to attend!
+Always the first Saturday in October, and always Free to attend!!